Located in Saint Andrews New Brunswick, you can contact us using the following details.

 The centre is open year-round and offers programs to support the local community, the region’s schools, summer residents and visiting artists coming to the area primarily from across Canada and the Eastern US seaboard.

 Sunbury Shores has two beautiful, recently renovated, gallery spaces.
 The Water Street Gallery is the larger gallery in the front and opens onto Water Street in St. Andrews making it a highly visible exhibition space.
 It has natural light from large storefront windows as well as modern track lighting.
 The Harbour View Gallery is the second gallery in the back.
-This gallery enjoys light from large windows and glass doors which overlook the deck, the garden, and a wonderful water view.
+This gallery enjoys light from large windows and glass doors that overlook the deck, the garden, and a wonderful water view.
 The space in the wide hallway that connects the two galleries may also be used as an extra exhibition space.

 The oceanfront deck and garden are available as temporary display areas for sculptures or large installations as well as performances and special events.